-- 1. at 'In the vicinity of' for course actions (e.g., R, L, STRAIGHT, TURN); 'even with' for other actions, including CASTs, pauses, mileages, etc. - 2.
-CAST Change Average Speed To or continue average speed of.
-Execute speed changes when your front wheels are even with the first part of the indicated sign or landmark except when instructed otherwise.
-Execute speed changes associated with course actions (e.g., R, L, STRAIGHT, TURN) at the apex of the INTERSECTION.
-All speeds are in miles per hour unless you are instructed otherwise.

-- 3. checkpoint A manned or unmanned timing location (SEE SECTION VII). - 4. control A location along the rally course identified by a sign reading SM CONTROL at which you are required to stop; will be used for emergencies only (SEE SECTION V.8.e). - 5.
-DIYC Do-It-Yourself Checkpoint--an unmanned checkpoint (SEE SECTION VII.2). - 6.
-FLR Follow the LINED ROAD (SEE SECTIONS II.10 AND IV.3.a). - 7. free zone A portion of the rally where there are no manned checkpoints. - 8. intersection The joining of two or more eligible rally roads where you could go in more than one direction without making a U-turn. - 9.
-L Turn Left at an INTERSECTION--from 10 to 179 degrees. - 10. lined road A road with one or more lines (or row(s) of dots or center median) separating opposing directions of traffic.
-At an INTERSECTION where the line (etc.) is broken, the LINED ROAD is the road bearing a line (etc.) which proceeds in the direction most nearly indicated by the line (etc.) before the break. - 11. opp OPPortunity--an INTERSECTION where you could perform the required action. - 12. pause Delay the specified time.
-Consider the pause executed at the reference point. - 13.
-R Turn Right at an INTERSECTION--from 10 to 179 degrees. - 14.
-SA Sign(s) Anywhere (SEE SECTION V.2). - 15. signal An INTERSECTION where your travel is controlled by at least one red, yellow, and green traffic light. - 16.
-SOL Sign(s) On Left (SEE SECTION V.2). - 17. stop An official red and white stop sign which requires you to stop. - 18. straight Continue in the most straightforward direction through an INTERSECTION. - 19.
-T An INTERSECTION having the general shape of the letter T as you approach it from the base. - 20. turn Either R or L, but in the only direction possible. - 21.
-WOF Whichever Occurs First--A two-or-more portion numbered route instruction separated by the word 'or' (SEE SECTION III.2.b).
+1. at 'In the vicinity of' for course actions (e.g., R, L, STRAIGHT, TURN); 'even with' for other actions, including CASTs, pauses, mileages, etc. 2.
+CAST Change Average Speed To or continue average speed of (SEE SECTION VI).
+3. checkpoint A manned or unmanned timing location (SEE SECTION VII).
+4. control A location along the rally course identified by a sign reading SM CONTROL at which you are required to stop; will be used for emergencies only (SEE SECTION V.8.e).
+5. DIYC D o-It-Yourself Checkpointan unmanned checkpoint (SEE SECTION VII.2).
+6. FLR Follow the LINED ROAD (SEE SECTIONS II.10 AND IV.3.a).
+7. free zone A portion of the rally where there are no manned checkpoints.
+8. intersection The joining of two or more eligible rally roads where you could go in more than one direction without making a U-turn.
+9. L Turn Left at an INTERSECTIONfrom 10 to 179 degrees.
+10. lined road A road with one or more lines (or row(s) of dots or center median) separating opposing directions of traffic.
+At an INTERSECTION where the line (etc.) is broken, the LINED ROAD is the road bearing a line (etc.) which proceeds in the direction most nearly indicated by the line (etc.) before the break.
+11. орр OPPortunityan INTERSECTION where you could perform the required action.
+12. pause Delay the specified time.
+Consider the pause executed at the reference point.
+13. R Turn Right at an INTERSECTIONfrom 10 to 179 degrees.
+14. SA Sign(s) Anywhere (SEE SECTION V.2).
+15. signal An INTERSECTION where your travel is controlled by at least one red, yellow, and green traffic light.
+16. SOL Sign(s) On Left (SEE SECTION V.2).
+17. stop An official red and white stop sign that controls the rally vehicle's route of travel.
+18. straight Continue in the most straightforward direction through an INTERSECTION.
+19. Т An INTERSECTION having the general shape of the letter T as you approach it from the base.
+20. turn Either R or L, but in the only direction possible.
+21. WOF Whichever Occurs FirstA two-or-more portion numbered route instruction separated by the word 'or' (SEE SECTION III.2.b).